wanglmnju/web-crawler/README.md

 WebCrawler 🕸️

-This scripteis a simple yet powerful web crawler built in Python to collect and parse web data from target URLs for analysis or archival purposes.
+This script is a simple yet powerful web crawler built in Python to collect and parse web data from target URLs for analysis or archival purposes.

 📌 Overview

 The WebCrawler fetches web pages, extracts information such as links or custom content (e.g., articles, titles, metadata), and stores the results in a structured format for further use in data analysis or machine learning tasks.

 🛠️ Technologies Used